wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 ### Android

 The process for android is very similar to iOS.
 In your terminal window running the iOS project, quit the process with Ctrl+C, then run `ionic capacitor sync android`.
-Then run the Android project using capacitor, replacing `SUBDOMAIN` with your unique string:
+Then run the Android project using Capacitor, replacing `SUBDOMAIN` with your unique string:

 `ionic capacitor run android -l --external --livereload-url=https://SUBDOMAIN.loca.lt`